 Method

-Half fill your container with water.
+Half-fill the container with water.

 - Carefully place the wrapped toy in the water for a few seconds.

-- Remove the toy, is it dry?
+- Remove the toy, and check to see if it is dry.

 The word ‘material’ just means what an object is made from.
-Examples of materials are plastic, fabric, metal, wood etc.
+Examples of materials are plastic, fabric, metal, wood, etc.

-We would not expect the tea towel to be waterproof as tea towels are absorbent which makes them great for drying dishes.
+We would not expect the tea towel to be waterproof as tea towels are absorbent, which makes them great for drying dishes.

 Rubber and wax are examples of natural waterproof coatings that are used to make materials waterproof.
 Leaves often have a waxy coating to protect the leaf and help it retain water.